U.S. Route 222: History

 In 1949, plans were made to build a four-lane bridge across Tulpehocken Creek at Warren Street.
 As part of this plan, Warren Street was to be widened from the proposed bridge to Schuylkill Avenue.
 This widened Warren Street was envisioned to become part of a bypass route of Reading for US 222.
 The bridge and widening were approved with the provision that Warren Street only be widened as far as Schuylkill Avenue as not to build a bypass route through a residential area.
 Construction on the bridge and the Warren Street Bypass between US 422 (Harrisburg Pike, now Penn Avenue) and PA 83 (now PA 183, Schuylkill Avenue) began in 1950.
 In 1953, the Park Avenue Extension (which extended Park Avenue in Wyomissing to the bypass) and the Warren Street Bypass from US 422 in Wyomissing to Tulpehocken Creek, along with the Tulpehocken Creek bridge, was finished, with a continuation of the Warren Street Bypass northeast from PA 83 to US 222 (Allentown Pike, now 5th Street Highway) proposed.
-Construction on the extension of the Warren Street Bypass to US 222 began in 1956 with the process of widening of the existing Warren Street.
+Construction on the rest of the Warren Street Bypass began in 1956 with the process of widening of the existing Warren Street.
 The PA 83 bridge over the bypass was built in 1957.
 In 1959, the Warren Street Bypass extension to US 222 was opened to traffic with the portion of Warren Street between Tulpehocken Creek and PA 83 widened to four lanes.
-The Warren Street Bypass included an interchange with the under-construction Reading Bypass (now US 422, West Shore Bypass) southwest of Tulpehocken Creek when it opened in 1959.
-On November 15, 1975, the American Association of State Highway and Transportation Officials (AASHTO) approved for US 222 to be routed to bypass Reading, with the route following US 422 along the West Shore Bypass between Lancaster Avenue and the Warren Street Bypass and the Warren Street Bypass between the West Shore Bypass and Allentown Pike.
-The former alignment of US 222 through Reading between the West Shore Bypass and the Warren Street Bypass received the US 222 Bus. designation.
+The Warren Street Bypass included an interchange with the under-construction Reading Bypass (now US 422, West Shore Bypass) southwest of Tulpehocken Creek when it opened.

+In 1960, the concurrency with PA 501 was eliminated.

+In 1961, a median was installed in Ephrata.
+Northbound traffic also shifted to Laurel Street and Fifth Street in Reading, while The original routing became southbound only, the Susquehanna River Road portion was also restored to state level maintenance.

+In 1962, the US 122 concurrency was removed from US 222 in Reading as part of the elimination of US 122.
+In addition, the southbound road was relocated onto McGovern Avenue and in Reading northbound traffic was moved again to follow Bingaman Street and Fifth Street while southbound was realigned off Fifth Street to follow Chestnut Street and Fourth Street.

+The road in Maryland was widened between what is now the MD 222–MD 275—MD 824 intersection and Port Deposit from 1959 to 1962.
+The road also mildy realigned when a new diamond interchange with I-95 was built the following year.
+The old alignment of US 222 east of its I-95 interchange became Maryland Route 824.